[1] "data.frame"

 ## 133 0.65540 -0.93659 0.60591 0.52684 virginica

 12.3.5.
-Handling missing values#
+Handling missing values

 The is.na method for objects of the class data.frame returns a logical matrix of the same dimensionality[8], indicating whether the corresponding items are missing or not.
 Of course, the default method can still be called on individual columns.
+Further, na.omit gets rid of rows with missing values.

 Exercise 12.17